The rising cost of residential real estate and a slowdown in the U.S. economy is making it harder to sell a house.

 September’s drop ended a two-month streak of accelerating sales.

 Monthly sales of new home often fluctuate sharply, and some forecasters cautioned against reading too much into the latest figures.
-Pointing to other indicators that show the sector continuing to rebound, such as the National Association of Home Builders’ housing activity index, economist Stephen Brown of Capital Economics said in a note that “we are confident that new home sales will rebound strongly in the coming months.”
+Pointing to other indicators that show the sector continuing to rebound, such as the National Association of Home Builders’ housing activity index, economist Stephen Brown of Capital Economics said in a note that ” we are confident that new home sales will rebound strongly in the coming months”.
+If you are a homeowner take some time before placing your house on the market and introspect: is now the time to sell your house?
+As doing so will not just help you gain more money but will also help you decide better tenants suited for your home.

 Americans’ zeal for newly built homes took off this year, yet now appears close to having topped out.
 Solid hiring over the past three years has improved many family balance sheets, while rising home prices has returned equity to current homeowners now seeking to upgrade to new residential developments.
 Sales of new homes have soared 17.6 percent during the first nine months of 2015.